onlynicoo/bigdata_homeworks/homework_one/README.md

 # Graph format
 The graph is saved in a *.txt file
 Each entry of the file reppresent the end point of an edge

+# Results
+The obtained result are in table.docx